OxyProps/docs/src/content/docs/en/elements/faq-element.md

 ---
-title: Icon Element
+title: F.A.Q.
+Element
-description: Documentation for using the OxyProps Icon element.
+description: Documentation for using the OxyProps F.A.Q. element.
 i18nReady: true
 ---

-**OxyProps Icon Element** docs will be here soon.
+**OxyProps F.A.Q.
+Element** docs will be here soon.